bipinKrishnan/ml-recipe-book/_ner_chapter.md

 'Mitchell' got replaced by 'Mukherjee' and 'Paris' got replaced by 'Delhi'.

-This function may not work as expected in some cases where the name of a location has two word like in 'New York'.
-Our function will consider 'New York' as two unrelated words and replace both of seperately instead of considering them as a single entity like below:
+This function may not work as expected in some cases where the name of a location has two words like in 'New York'.
+Our function will consider 'New York' as two unrelated words and replace both of them separately instead of considering them as a single entity like below:

 ```python
 prepare_output("My name is Mitchell and I live in New York")